ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 # IonosCloud Provider

-The IonosCloud provider gives the ability to deploy and configure resources using the IonosCloud Cloud API.
+The IonosCloud provider gives the ability to deploy and configure resources using the IonosCloud APIs.

 Use the navigation to the left to read about the available data sources and resources.